amandeepmittal/amanhimself.dev/content/posts/stash-changes-with-vscode.md

 Let's assume you've now created a new branch where you want to bring those changes that are saved temporarily.

-- In VSCode's Source Control, open the dropdown menu.
+- In VS Code's Source Control, open the dropdown menu.
 - Select **Stash** > **Apply Latest Stash**.

 ![Stashing changes locally using VS Code](/images/apply-stash-in-branch.png)